danwilhelm/cumsum_transformer/README.md

 0. Introduction
 1. All 24 embedding channels directly encode token sign and magnitude
 2. Attention softmax equally attends to each token
-3. Equally-divided attention computes the cumulative mean
+3. Equally-divided attention computes the expanding mean
 4. Feed-forward network "cleans up" the signal
 5. What about the zero unembed pattern?
 6. Designing a 38-weight attention-only cumsum circuit